rafaelcr/sips/sips/sip-tbd/sip-TBD-token-metadata-update-notifications.md

 included in a block or microblock.

-This SIP proposes a standard message structure (similar to a notification payload) that would be used through `print` and would inform indexers that a contract needs its metadata refreshed.
+This SIP proposes a standard message structure (similar to a notification payload) that would be used through `print`.
+Existing metadata indexers would receive this event through the Stacks node RPC, parse its contents, and refresh any contracts that were updated.

 # Specification